 There are generally two types of ways that night vision works.
 And this is not just for monoculars, but any rifle scope, goggles, or camera system.
 The way you can see it night is either through image enhancement, or thermal imaging.

 Image Enhancement works just as the name implies, enhancing the available light.
-The monoculars outfitted with this technology capture the full spectrum of available light, even the light our puny human eyes can’t see, and intensifies it to the point to where there is enough light for us to see at night.
+The monoculars outfitted with this technology capture the full spectrum of available light, even the light our puny human eyes can’t see, and intensify it to the point where there is enough light for us to see at night.

 Thermal Imaging works similarly to Image Enhancement by capturing a wide spectrum of light.
-Where it differs is that it captures the infrared light spectrum from objects that emit heat and helps our eyes define objects based on the amount of heat the emit.
+Where it differs is that it captures the infrared light spectrum from objects that emit heat and helps our eyes define objects based on the amount of heat they emit.

 Wrapping it Up

-Picking the right night vision monocular can be somewhat of a hard decision, especially because the technology is so similar across many manufactures.
+Picking the right night vision monocular can be somewhat of a hard decision, especially because the technology is so similar across many manufacturers.
 The best monocular will be sized well to fit in your pocket, have an excellent battery life, robust zoom capabilities, can capture what you’re seeing for playback, and most importantly have an incredible picture at all magnification levels.

-All three of the top-rated night vision monoculars we pick are excellent choices for enhancing your night time vision, and are built rugged enough to handle even the most avid outdoorsman.
-The Best Monocular with Night Vision on the Market is the Bushnell Equinox Z
+All three of the top-rated night vision monoculars we pick are excellent choices for enhancing your nighttime vision, and are built rugged enough to handle even the most avid outdoorsman.
+The Best Monocular with Night Vision on the Market is the Bushnell Equinox Z.

 On a Budget?
 Here is the Best Night Vision Monocular Under $100

 Like our top-rated night vision monoculars, but don’t want to spend that much?
 No problem, if you’re looking for the best monocular under $100 the Waterproof Night Vision 16×52 from Discoball is the way to go.
-It features adjustable zoom, and a waterproof telescoping lens.
+It features adjustable zoom and a waterproof telescoping lens.
 It’s not the best night vision, but if you’re looking to spend under $100 bucks, this is the night vision monocular for you.